 10. Makeshift tent

-You can even use it to set up a makeshift tent using tarpoline even when camping is not planned.
+You can even use it to set up a makeshift tent using a tarpoline even when camping is not planned.
 You can also plant the poles firmly on the ground, tie a string between the two poles, and dry your wet clothes or socks.

 These are some useful benefits of using trekking poles when hiking.
 There are cheap knock-off versions available in Kathmandu.
-The cheap poles are the draw of the luck; some might last you the whole trekking period or might be broken within a couple of days (personal experience).
+The cheap poles are the draw of luck; some might last you the whole trekking period or might be broken within a couple of days (personal experience).
 I would advise you to invest in sturdy branded trekking poles such as the ones made by Black Diamond or Leki.